kloptops/harbourmaster/beta.md

 If your CFW is not listed above, it will most likely be in one of the above locations.

+## JELOS

+To get it to work on JELOS:

+- Go to `Tools -> Start PortMaster` first then exit.
+- Unzip PortMaster.zip and copy the files into `/roms/ports`.
+- Go to the Ports:
+  - Press `select`
+  - View Customization
+  - Change "SHOW HIDDEN FILES" to "YES"
+- You can now run `PortMaster` in the `PortMaster` directory.

 # Things to know

 There are a few bugs, which we are looking to fix.